SydShafferLab/Stitch_and_subsample/README.md

 ## Setting up your data
 - Add the "Stitch_and_subsample_ folder and all subdirectories to your MATLAB path
+- YOu will need to download the MATLAB Image Processing Toolbox and Mapping Toolbox
 - This data assumes that all images from a scan are within the same folder.
 - Make sure the images were taken in snake format (like below)
   - [1 2 3]